Tawney Common: Demography

 In 2001, the population of Tawney Common, the small village of Stapleford Tawney and hamlet of Collier's Hatch was 103.
 53.4% of the parish was men, totalling to 55.
 Women made up 46.6% or 48 in total.
 The density of the parish's population was 0.15 people per hectare, down from 0.16 in 1991.
 This evidences the sparsely populated nature of the area.

 The population live in the 43 houses in the parish.
 The average household size was 2.4, an increase from 2.3 in 1991.

 Citizens aged 33 to 44 make up the majority of ages in the parish.
 In 2001, 29 residents were aged 33 to 44.
 The total number of over 60s (60-100) in the parish was 21.
 The total number of under 19s was also 21.

 Of the population of the parish, the majority lived in houses or farms.

 The population of white dwellers is high in the parish.
 All residents were of British or Irish, white ethnic origin..

 The main religion in the parish is Christianity (2001).
 78.6% (81) identify as Christian, whereas 15.5% (16) identify as irreligious.

 In 2001, no people in the parish of Stapleford Tawney, Tawney Common or Collier's Hatch were unemployed.
 At the time, the majority of residents worked in manufacturing, closely followed by those healthcare and retail.

 Transport

 Bus

 There are no bus stops in the hamlet.
 Buses are also prohibited from riding the roads towards and within the hamlet, which are weak, narrow and only suitable for one car at a time.
 The nearest bus stop is on Hill Crest Road in Toot Hill.
 Bus services here are provided by Regal Busways and NIBS Buses.
 Most buses through from Hill Crest Road operate from Ongar to Epping, Epping to Harlow or Ongar to Harlow.

 Train

-The nearest station to Tawney Common is Epping which is served by the Central line.
-The closest National Rail service is from Harlow Town (10.2 miles), which is served by the West Anglia Main Line and is operated by Abellio Greater Anglia.
+The nearest station to Tawney Common is Epping which is served by the Central Line.
+The closest National Rail service is from Harlow Town (10.2 miles), which is served by the West Anglia Main Line and is operated by Greater Anglia.
 The next nearest station is Romford (10.9 miles).